Tuscany:The Riviera Private 12 Days: Portofino, Florence, Fashion

 • 25

-It is one of the most beautiful villages of the Cinque Terre, famous worldwide for its atmosphere and is considered a jewel between sea and rock.
-For some it is the most picturesque village in the Cinque Terre, so much so that in 2013 the New York Times named it as one of the 46 places in the world to visit absolutely.
-It offers a unique landscape made of dry stone walls and fields overlooking the sea that characterize its beauty.
-The town is crossed by steep and narrow streets that descend towards the main road and end in a small square in front of the marina.
+It is one of the most beautiful villages in the Cinque Terre, world-famous for its atmosphere and considered a jewel nestled between sea and rock.
+For some, it is the most evocative of the Cinque Terre, so much so that in 2013 the New York Times named it one of the 46 places in the world that are absolutely worth visiting.
+Its unique landscape, characterized by dry stone walls and fields overlooking the sea, defines its beauty.
+The town is crisscrossed by steep, narrow streets that descend to the main road and end in a small square facing the marina.

 2 hours Admission ticket free